 With the advent of ridesharing apps like Uber and Lyft comes the considerable legal question: In the event of an accident, who is liable for any resulting injuries or legal claims?
-The answer to these questions isn’t always clear, and if you’ve been involved in an accident with a ridesharing vehicle in California, you may wish to call a Los Angeles accident lawyer who can help you navigate this complex situation.
+The answer to these questions isn’t always clear, and if you’ve been involved in an accident with a ridesharing vehicle in California, you may wish to call a Lyft accident lawyer who can help you navigate this complex situation.
 Your attorney will help you understand whether the rideshare company provides insurance, when your claim may not be covered, and what to do to move forward and ensure you’re covered for your economic and non-economic losses.

 As the state of origin for some of the largest ridesharing companies working today, California was the first state to legalize ridesharing, otherwise known as transportation network companies.
 Having officially entered the mainstream as one of the most useful modes of public transportation in otherwise congested cities, ridesharing apps like Uber and Lyft have completely revolutionized how people get around.
 A rideshare occurs when a passenger travels in a private driver’s personal vehicle for a one-time ride they purchased through the ridesharing app.
 The driver charges the rider through the app, and the rideshare company keeps a percentage of the profits.